huangli712/ACFlow/docs/src/man/param.md

 *Comment:*

 > This parameter is mandatory.
-For condensed matter cases, `npole` should be large.
+For condensed matter cases, `npole` should be quite large.
 While for molecule cases, `npole` should be small.

 ### ntry